Abhay-Mulani/AirspaceCast/README.md

-# 🌤️ SkyCast
+# 🌤️ AirspaceCast

-SkyCast is a sleek and responsive weather app built with **React + Vite**.
+AirspaceCast is a sleek and responsive weather app built with **React + Vite**.
 It allows users to search for real-time weather conditions and a 5-day forecast for any city in the world.

 ## 🚀 Features